pletzer/mpinum/README.md

 ### A lightweight extension to numpy arrays

-Think of numpy arrays with additional data members and methods to access neighboring data.
+Think of pnumpy arrays as standard numpy arrays with additional data members and methods to access neighboring data.
 To create a ghosted distributed array (gda) use:

 ```python